Double Copy in AdS3 from Minitwistor Space: Massless double copy

 Assuming that the bulk degrees of freedom in the Maxwell theory are not excited, the field strength can be of purely topological nature.
 In fact, in 3d Maxwell theory, there is a topological $U(1)$ current given by \cite{tong}

 which is conserved thanks to the Bianchi identity and coincides with our single copy (up to a constant factor).
 This $U(1)$ topological symmetry acts on monopole operators.
-Now, on the gravitational side we can also construct a conserved current related to the double copy.
+Now, on the gravitational side, we can also construct a conserved current related to the double copy.
 Since the traceless Ricci is divergenceless, the current given by

 where $l^{\mu}$ is a Killing vector, is covariantly conserved \cite{Kastor:2004jk}.
 Since Chern-Simons gravity is topological, the origin of this current is also purely topological.
 Thus the massless twistor double copy gives, in this equal mass case, a double copy in coordinate space between topological currents, up to the contraction with a Killing vector.
 Note that while the gauge and gravitational theories can have a topological interpretation, this will not necessarily be the case for the scalar.
-In principle, one could hope that the scalar is simply given by a topological soliton configuration, but this is generically forbidden due to Derrick's theorem \cite{Derrick:1964ww}.
-A possible way to avoid this is to consider solitons moving at the speed of light \cite{Vakhitov:1973lcn}.
+In principle, one could hope that the scalar is given by a topological soliton configuration, but while $m_\phi=0$, the effective mass is non-zero on the fixed AdS background due to the non-minimal coupling which leads to a trivial vacuum manifold given by $\phi=0$.
+Perhaps considering solutions to the full bi-adjoint scalar theory, instead of the linearized version can lead to a topological soliton solution, but these are also generically forbidden due to Derrick's theorem \cite{Derrick:1964ww}.